maciejgralek/youtubeVue/README.md

 YTPlay is an application for listening to, searching and displaying multiple playlists, using Youtube API 3 and heroku backend.

-Build with: Vue 3 (Composition API), Bootstrap and Express.
+Build with: Vue 3 (Composition API), Bootstrap, Tippy.js and Express.

 https://ytplay.netlify.app